Digital-Swiss/linuxpatch-ansible/README.md

 5. **Scalability**: Whether you are managing a few servers or thousands, LinuxPatch.com scales effortlessly to meet the needs of your growing infrastructure.

+6. **Cost-Effective**: LinuxPatch.com offers a pay-as-you-go model, allowing you to manage your Linux systems without the need for extensive upfront investments.

+7. **Self-hosted**: LinuxPatch.com offers a self-hosted solution, meaning you can host it on your own servers or infrastructure.

 ### Integration with Ansible

 LinuxPatch.com can be seamlessly integrated with Ansible to automate the installation and management of the LinuxPatch agent and service.
 Ansible, a powerful IT automation tool, can deploy the LinuxPatch agent across multiple servers with ease.
 By using an Ansible playbook, you can ensure that the LinuxPatch agent is installed only when necessary, reducing redundant tasks and saving valuable time.